DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_onlightboxdelete_event.md - fires when the user clicks on the 'Delete' button in the lightbox
 - api/gantt_onlightboxsave_event.md - fires when the user clicks on the 'Save' button in the lightbox
 - api/gantt_onlinkclick_event.md - fires when the user clicks on a link
+- api/gantt_onlinkcreated_event.md - fires when a user creates a new link between tasks
 - api/gantt_onlinkdblclick_event.md - fires when the user double clicks on a link
 - api/gantt_onlinkidchange_event.md - fires when the id of a link is changed
 - api/gantt_onlinkvalidation_event.md - fires when the user adds a new link and dhtmlxGantt checks whether the link is valid